 - urinary incontinence

-Keep in mind that foods that negatively affect one person may not have an effect on you.
+Remember that foods that negatively affect one person may not affect you.
 Experimenting with different foods and beverages can help you pinpoint any dietary triggers you may have.
 Keeping a food diary can also help.

 Drinking lots of water is important for overall health.
 But if you have OAB, more fluid intake typically equals more trips to the bathroom.
 If those fluids are carbonated, they may aggravate your symptoms even more.